 It's a delayed decision that dam-breaching advocates believe will come too late to save the orca.

-"We’ve got maybe, at most, five more years of reproductive life in this population to [feed the population] and if we don’t do it in that five years, it ain’t gonna happen," Balcomb said.
+"We’ve got maybe, at most, five more years of reproductive life in this population to and if we don’t do it in that five years, it ain’t gonna happen," Balcomb said.

 And even if the court decision does go their way, they’ll still have Congress to overcome.
 Rep. Dan Newhouse, R-Wash., vowed to fight the court decision if it determined breaching dams was the best option.